 Arras' origin is rooted in creating ethical fashion by building a supply chain that benefits stakeholders across the value chain.
 This includes the large population of workers involved in textile production (including farmers), indigenous weavers and end consumers, while working towards environmental preservation.

-We are passionate about climate action and believe in the power of fashion to create change.
-The responsibility of creating clothing in a non-exploitative system lies with us so that our customers are able to make conscious choices easily.
+We are passionate about climate action and believe in the power of taking small steps to create bigger systemic change in the fashion industry.
+We take on the responsibility of creating clothing in a fair system so that our customers are able to make conscious choices easily.

 At the heart of it all, we want Arras to be a platform that inspires optimism to everyone.
 If the start of Arras is any proof at all, then our passions can become our careers, our individual action can help try to fight climate change and our work can empower local communities.